apache/cordova-docs/www/docs/en/3.5.0/guide/cli/index.md

 to open the project you created.
 You will need to open the derivative set of assets from the `/platforms/` directory to develop with an SDK.
 This is because the SDK specific metadata files are stored within the appropriate `/platform/` subdirectory.
-(See the <a href="../platforms/index.html">Platform Guides</a> for information on how to develop applications within each IDE.)
+(See the Platform Guides for information on how to develop applications within each IDE.)
 Use this approach if you simply want to initialize a project using the CLI and then switch to an SDK for native work.